sdneon/LDraw_Model_Viewer/README.md

 * Switch to debugger's Console tab to print `part_paths` and `model` and use 'Copy Object' (or equivalent) to copy each piece of data out.
     *  These 2 pieces of course then go right into the embed.

+PS: Unfortunately, the LDraw page is down as of Jul 2024, as it appears to be missing ldraw scripts.

 # Known Issues
 There are some Lego models which fail to load, even in original viewer.
 Haven't figured out why.
+(This may be partly fixed in my 2024 update).

 # Thanks
 Thanks to everyone who made virtual Lego builds possible!